ucsdEd711/lab3/Lab report 2.md

 This is the input I run for reversed function:
 ![Image](lab2_1.png)

-The symptoms and errors got from running with Junit:
+The symptoms and errors got from running with JUnit:
 We can see all three inputs failed, and we can see the array always contain zero, and it is different from what we should expect.

 First input result: